-The State Environmental Planning Policy No 71 - Coastal Protection (SEPP 71) required the Minister for Planning to consult with the Commission before approving a draft master plan for subdivision of land within the coastal zone or waiving the need for a master plan.
-Since SEPP 71 was repealed in 2018, the Commission no longer has that statutory role.
+The State Environmental Planning Policy No 71 - Coastal Protection (SEPP 71) required the Minister for Planning to consult with us before approving a draft master plan for subdivision of land within the coastal zone or waiving the need for a master plan.
+Since SEPP 71 was repealed in 2018, we no longer have that statutory role.

 SEPP 71 advice

-Between 2003 and 2018, the Commission reviewed 326 SEPP 71 related requests (see table) and provided advice to the Minister for Planning.
-The Commission's advice considered the development proposal's risks to achieving the SEPP 71 aims and objectives, and recommended whether or not the Commission supported the draft master plan or the request to waive the need for a master plan.
+Between 2003 and 2018, we reviewed 326 SEPP 71 related requests (see table) and provided advice to the Minister for Planning.
+Our advice considered the development proposal's risks to achieving the SEPP 71 aims and objectives, and recommended whether or not we supported the draft master plan or the request to waive the need for a master plan.

 Submission to the planning system review

-In November 2011, the Commission provided a submission to the NSW planning system review.
-The submission provided insight on the operation of SEPP 71 and covered other issues relevant to the overall alignment between natural resource management and statutory land use planning.
+In November 2011, we provided a submission to the NSW planning system review.
+Our submission provided an insight on the operation of SEPP 71 and covered other issues relevant to the overall alignment between natural resource management and statutory land use planning.

 Progress report on master planning under SEPP 71

-In April 2007, the Commission provided a progress report on master planning under SEPP 71.
+In April 2007, we provided a progress report on master planning under SEPP 71.
 The report highlighted the areas where the aims of SEPP 71 were not being met effectively, including:

 - development assessments under the SEPP are not required to consider the development’s impact on NSW’s ability to meet the state-wide targets for natural resources as reflected regionally through the relevant catchment action plan